jonasmcferreira/whiteiron/jhed-wasteland/thieves_key.md

 **Items:** Brimhest has a Sending Stone (first)

-Brimhest's post, overlooks the entirety of the dock with a hidden second floor built into the stone above functioning as her home.
+with a hidden second floor built into the stone. above functioning as her home.
 First she keeps the Thieves Key functioning as it is the last legacy of the Royal Twins, missing presumed dead Monarchs, and she has a great pride in her work on the Thieves Key.
 Second, anything that could be used to grow her influence and assist her network expansion is of great interest to her.

 As all with with faults, Brimhest has a particular weakness for rare, quality or expensive alcohols.
 If she is going to let something slide, this is why